matt-cocker/student_dropout_prediction/README.md

 ## Data Note

 The dataset used in this notebook was provided in a controlled academic setting and is loaded directly from a hosted source.
 Sensitive fields were anonymised as part of preprocessing.

+## Supporting Material

+For a non-technical summary of the business application and findings, see the [Stakeholder Report (PDF)](./stakeholder_report.pdf).